 9 Call Center Metrics That Will Change the Way You Manage Your Agents

 How do you measure call center performance?
 There are some standard metrics many managers use, and then there are some not-so-standard ones that managers adopt to fit their organizational goals.
+When evaluating call center performance, remember that choosing the best call center headset for your agents is a key factor that might not be part of the standard metrics but can significantly impact your organizational goals.
+Anyway, how do you measure call center performance?
 Let’s dive into some call center metrics that you might consider tracking.

 1. Average Handle Time (AHT)

 Ah yes, the king of all call center metrics.
 Average Handle Time refers to the total minutes it takes from the start of a call to its end, including talk time, hold time, and wrap time, according to Call Centre Helper.

 Average Handle Time = (Total Call Time + Total Hold Time + Total After-Call Work) / Total # of Calls

 Generally speaking, call centers try to optimize productivity by decreasing the AHT.
 So a “good” AHT number is hard to nail down, but the general consensus is that lower is better.

 However, focusing solely on AHT doesn’t take into account the nuances of customer service.
 Some customer issues are naturally more complex than others.
 A lower AHT might mean your agents are rushing customers, which leads to a terrible experience.

 In that case, the next call center metric might be better to use.

 On the Zappos blog, the company shares that it gives its agents the freedom of unlimited call times.
 In fact, its longest customer service call was 10 hours and 51 minutes!
 Zappos moves the focus away from AHT and toward quality service.